 Boiling & Prepping Red Potatoes

-Before you make this red potato salad, you will need to pre-prep by washing and boiling your red potatoes!
+Before you make this creamy potato salad, you will need to pre-prep by washing and boiling your red potatoes!

 How to make Red Skin Potato Salad (with bacon!)